Executives violate ethics, not family - ExBulletin

 Executives violate ethics, not family

+Jakarta, CNBC Indonesia – President Joko Widodo (Jokowi) was not invited to the V PDIP national working meeting held today, Friday (24/5/2024) at the Beach City International Stadium, Ancol, North from Jakarta.

-PDIP DPP Chairman Djarot Syaiful Hidayat said PDIP gave rules to the cadres so that they are always faithful to the constitution.
-Djarot said executives who violated the constitution were no longer part of the family PDIP.
+When asked about this, Chairman of the PDIP DPP Djarot Syaiful Hidayat said that the PDIP had rules for cadres to always be faithful to the constitution.

-Djarot conveyed this when answering questions regarding why he did not invite President Joko Widodo (Jokowi) to the V PDIP national working meeting.
-Djarot declared that his party had only invited executives loyal to the constitution to the national working meeting.

-“If any of us party members violate the constitution, violate ethics and morals, then they are no longer part of the big PDIP family,” he continued.
+“If any of us party members violate the constitution, violate ethics and morals, then they are no longer part of the big PDIP family,” he added.

-Djarot said anyone who violates ethics is in conflict with AD/ART.
-Apart from this, he added, it is also against the country's constitution.

 |